 Dear friend, let’s look at the cross together in Scripture.
 Don’t skim!
 Read it slowly.

 Have this mind among yourselves, which is yours in Christ Jesus, who, though He was in the form of God, did not count equality with God a thing to be grasped, but emptied Himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, He humbled Himself by becoming obedient to the point of death, even death on a cross.
-Philippians 2:5-8
+Phil.
+2:5-8

 God in His great, great love for you sent His Son Jesus to bridge the chasm between the holy God and sinful man.
 Not only is God the source of all that’s good and beautiful, but He Himself is good and beautiful.
 To know Him through Jesus brings abundant life, steadfast joy, and securing peace.